RPi-Distro/pi-gen/README.md

    will not be included in the image, making it safe to use an `apt-cacher` or similar package for development.

+ * `BASE_DIR`  (Default: location of `build.sh`)

+   **CAUTION**: Currently, changing this value will probably break build.sh

+   Top-level directory for `pi-gen`.
+Contains stage directories, build scripts, and by default both work and deployment directories.

+ * `WORK_DIR`  (Default: `"$BASE_DIR/work"`)

+   Directory in which `pi-gen` builds the target system.
+This value can be changed if you have a suitably large, fast storage location for stages to be built and cached.
+Note, `WORK_DIR` stores a complete copy of the target system for each build stage, amounting to tens of gigabytes in the case of Raspbian.

+ * `DEPLOY_DIR`  (Default: `"$BASE_DIR/deploy"`)

+   Output directory for target system images and NOOBS bundles.

 A simple example for building Raspbian:

 ```bash
 IMG_NAME='Raspbian'
 ```

 ## Docker Build